 The European Central Bank is responsible for monetary policy and banking supervision for the euro currency zone.
 It has a Governing Council and Executive Board that make decisions about monetary policy and banking supervision.

 No wonder Germany is home to some of the most famous landmarks in the world!
-From historical sites like the Berlin Wall to natural wonders like the Black Forest, there’s something for everyone in this fascinating country.
+From historical sites like the Berlin Wall to natural wonders like the Black Forest, there are options to suit various interests in this fascinating country.
 So if you’re planning a trip to Germany, be sure to add some of these landmarks to your itinerary.

-This is especially true for the country’s most famous landmarks, which are steeped in tradition.
+This is especially true for the country’s most famous landmarks steeped in tradition.
 For example, it may be less apparent how much Germany’s most prominent monuments have influenced German culture than it would be with other nations’ major attractions.

-From the Schwerin Castle to the Zollverein Coal Mine Industrial Complex, each of these landmarks has a unique story and is worthy of recognition for its contributions to national heritage.
+From the Schwerin Castle to the Zollverein Coal Mine Industrial Complex, each landmark has a unique story worthy of recognition for its contributions to national heritage.